Regina Belle: Career

-In 1987, she released her debut album All by Myself.
+In 1987, she released her debut album, All by Myself.
 It includes her first hits "So Many Tears" and "Show Me the Way".
-In the same year, Belle recorded her first successful duet with Peabo Bryson: the song "Without You", the love theme from the comedy film Leonard Part 6, also released in 1987.
-The song was her first single to appear on the Adult Contemporary (chart), peaking at #8 and was also her first single to appear in four charts, including the UK Singles, peaking at #85, her best position in this chart until 1989.
+The same year, Belle recorded her first successful duet with Peabo Bryson: the song "Without You", the love theme from the comedy film Leonard Part 6, also released in 1987.
+The song was her first single to appear on the Adult Contemporary chart, peaking at #8 and was also her first single to appear in four charts, including the UK Singles, peaking at #85, her best position in this chart until 1989.
 Her follow-up album, Stay with Me, released in 1989.
-Belle recorded a duet in 1991 with Johnny Mathis, "Better Together" which appeared on his album Better Together: The Duet Album.
+Belle recorded a duet in 1991 with Johnny Mathis, "Better Together", which appeared on his album Better Together: The Duet Album.
 Continuing her tradition of duets, Belle teamed up with Peabo Bryson for four songs: "Without You" (in 1987), "I Can't Imagine" (in 1991), "A Whole New World" (in 1992) and "Total Praise" (in 2009).

-Later in 1993, she released her Platinum selling third album, Passion.
-The album featured the Disney hit, "A Whole New World".
-The theme song "Far Longer than Forever" from the animated movie The Swan Princess, performed with Jeffrey Osborne was nominated for a Golden Globe in 1995 for Best Original Song.
+Later in 1993, she released her platinum-selling third album, Passion.
+The album featured the Disney hit "A Whole New World".
+The theme song "Far Longer than Forever" from the animated movie The Swan Princess, performed with Jeffrey Osborne, was nominated for a Golden Globe in 1995 for Best Original Song.
 She released Reachin' Back in 1995 followed by Believe in Me in 1998.

 In 2001, her cover of "Just the Two of Us" from the tribute album To Grover, With Love made a surprising return to the Billboard charts.
 Within months Belle would sign with the jazz-oriented independent label Peak-Concord Jazz.
-She released the album This Is Regina!, which featured the R&B hit single "Ooh Boy", and also released were, "Don't Wanna Go Home" and "From Now On" with Glenn Jones.
+She released the album This Is Regina!, which featured the R&B hit single "Ooh Boy", and also released were "Don't Wanna Go Home" and "From Now On" with Glenn Jones.
 In 2004, she released a jazz standard album, Lazy Afternoon, produced by George Duke.
 The album included covers of the Isley Brothers' "For the Love of You" and Tony Bennett's "If I Ruled the World".
-In 2007, she collaborated with smooth jazz saxophonist Paul Taylor, co-writing and singing on his album "Ladies Choice".
-Belle released her debut gospel album Love Forever Shines on May 13, 2008, via Pendulum Records.
+In 2007, she collaborated with smooth jazz saxophonist Paul Taylor, co-writing and singing on his album Ladies Choice.
+Belle released her debut gospel album, Love Forever Shines, on May 13, 2008, via Pendulum Records.
 The 14-track collection features guests Melvin Williams (of the Williams Brothers) and Shirley Murdock.
 On June 5, 2012, Belle released on Pendulum her second gospel album, called Higher, on which she stated: "I think that, with the second CD [Higher] I had a better understanding of where I wanted to go [compared to Love Forever Shines]".
 Belle has appeared in concert with many other performers, including Ray Charles, Boney James, Paul Taylor, The Rippingtons, Gerald Albright, Will Downing, Maze, Frankie Beverly, Phil Perry, Al Jarreau, and Stephanie Mills.